 - To continue to the Campaign overview screen, select Continue.

-- Enter the Campaign name and Description, then select Save to go to the campaign builder.
+- Enter the Campaign name, Description, and Tags, then select Save to go to the campaign builder.

 The blocks on the campaign screen guide you through building your campaign, but you can complete them in any order.